Master of Science in Biology, 120 credits

 - Bachelor's degree with a major in the field of biology.
 The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university.

-- 5 ECTS credits in the field of physiology.
+- 5 ECTS credits in the field of ecology

 - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
 This is normally attested by means of an internationally recognised test.

 Selection for the January application round is based on merit rating (grade tariff) at three levels.
 If necessary, applicants within the same merit group will be selected by lot.

 - Group 2: Good